Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

 ## Last-visited MRU

-Tracks the specific executable used by an application to open the files documented in the OpenSaveMRU key.
+Tracks which file extension, application to open the files documented in the OpenSaveMRU key.
 In addition, each value also tracks the directory location for the last file that was accessed by that application.
 Example: Notepad.exe was last run using the C:%USERPROFILE%\Desktop folder

 XP: